-ACKNOWLEDGEMENT \\[for use by directors, officers & managerial staff]\\
+ACKNOWLEDGEMENT [for use by directors, officers & managerial staff]

 Ι, , a

-(Name) (Title, e, i.e. Employee, Consultant)
+(Name) (Title, i.e. Employe e, Consultant)

-Confidentiality as nd Securities Trading.
-I fur ther acknowledge th wledge receipt of the Corporation's Rules on that I have read and understood the Rules on ith such rules in all respects.
+of OSISKO M Confidentiality & Corporation's Co INING INC. (the "Cor & Insider Trading Policy nfidentiality & Insider Tra agree that all members o rporation") hereby acknowledge 7.
+I further acknowledge that I hading Policy and I agree to comply 8 of my family, all other persons when the control, and all persons receipt of the Corporation's nave read and understood the with such rules in all respects.

-companies and of her related entities over wh ich I exert control, a ner persons who reside with me, all holding and all persons or companies acting on behalf Confidentiality and Securities Trading.
+of or at my request, are expected to comply with the Corporation's Confidentiality & Insider Trading Policy.

-I understand and acknowledge that any breach or failure to comply with the Rules on Confidentiality and Securities Trading may result in sanction by, or otherwise constitute grounds for summary dismissal for just cause of my employment without notice or payment in lieu of notice.
+I understand and acknowledge that any breach or failure to comply with the Corporation's Confidentiality & Insider Trading Policy may result in sanction by, or otherwise constitute grounds for summary dismissal for just cause of my employment without notice or payment in lieu of notice.

-DATED this day y of , 20
+DATED this da ay of , 20

-SIGNATURE:
+SIGNATURE: -

 WITNESS:

-Name: •
+Name:

 Title: